projectara/greybus-spec/source/special.rst

     =======  ==============  ======  ============    ======================================================
     Offset   Field           Size    Value           Description
     =======  ==============  ======  ============    ======================================================
+    0        status          1       Number          :ref:`svc-protocol-op-status`
-    0        intf_type       1       INTF_TYPE       :ref:`hardware-model-intf-type` of activated Interface
+    1        intf_type       1       INTF_TYPE       :ref:`hardware-model-intf-type` of activated Interface
     =======  ==============  ======  ============    ======================================================
 ..

-After receiving the request, the SVC first checked various sub-states before starting the activation sequence.
-If any of these checks failed, the SVC shall signal errors to the AP in the response by setting the response status byte as follows.
+After receiving the request, the SVC first checks various sub-states before starting the activation sequence.
+If any of these checks fail, the SVC shall signal errors to the AP in the Operation Response payload by setting the status field of the Operation Response payload as follows.

 - If DETECT was not DETECT_ACTIVE, the status is GB_SVC_INTF_NOT_DETECTED.